marcopennekamp/lore/performance.md

     allocations is still quite costly, and possibly caching of hello, since its dispatch structure is not quite trivial.
 It is possible that there is a performance loss for simpler dispatch structures, especially those without any parameters at all, as computing the input type's hash is not cheap either.
+- Generate fitsMonomorphic or fitsPolymorphic calls based on whether the right-hand type is polymorphic at compile-time.
+  This is possible because the right-hand type is known by the compiler already.
+  - No performance impact when dispatch caching is enabled.